resteves-99/gen-compr-2/README.md

 # examples
-you can find examples of reconstructed images under ```./save/model_name/examples/``` I have uploaded examples for the models described below\
+you can find examples of reconstructed images under ```./save/model_name/examples/``` I have three models which I have trained for about 30 iterations.
+One is the large baseline, one is the small baseline, and the last is the experimental model.\
+The names of these models are 'baseline_disc_1', 'exp_1', 'small_1'

 # models so far
 ae_base is a baseline model which embeds images into a larger size than our experimental model. ae_exp is our experimental model.\
 ae_small is a baseline model which embeds images into a smaller size than our experimental mode.\\
-\
-\

 All of these models are composed of an encoder, a decoder, and a discriminator.\
 The differences between these models is further specified in my writeup.